Aashs/Covid-data-scraper/README.md

 <h1>About<h1/>
-Covid tracker getting covid information from <a href="https://www.worldometers.info/coronavirus/#countries">worldometers</a> by scrapping the website.
+Covid scrapper getting covid information from <a href="https://www.worldometers.info/coronavirus/#countries">worldometers</a> by scrapping their website.